 If any of this symptom, he/she should descend immediately on the back of a porter, or animal to avoid undue exertion.
 Descend to below the altitude at which any symptoms of altitude illness first occurred.

 Prevention of AMS: Drink lots of fluid without alcohol (per day 4/5 Lt).
 Learn about mountain sickness.
 Walking slowly.
 Never ascend to sleep at new altitude with any symptoms of AMS.
 Not leave sick people along.
 Descend if your symptoms are getting worse while resting at the same altitude.
 Use Gamow Bag if possible and know to use.
-Taking “Diamox” has been shown to be beneficial in helping the acclimatization process especially if flying to altitudes.
+Taking “Diamox” has been shown to be beneficial in helping the acclimatization process, especially if flying to altitudes.
 The dose is 125 mg by mouth two or three times a day, begun 2 or 3 days before flight.
-For more information please ask your personal doctor or a book “Altitude Illness: Prevention and Treatment” by Stephen Bezruchka.
+For more information, please ask your personal doctor or a book “Altitude Illness: Prevention and Treatment” by Stephen Bezruchka.

-The vast majority of diseases that plague the travelers in Nepal are transmitted by food or water contaminated with infected human or animal feces.
+The vast majority of diseases that plague the travellers in Nepal are transmitted by food or water contaminated with infected human or animal faeces.
 You should assume that all water and uncooked foods in Nepal are contaminated.
 It is recommended that you can drink enough boiling water during trekking or can use the filtering or bottled water or use iodine tablets.
-Thoroughly cooked foods can be considered safe, but only if are eaten soon after cooking.
+Thoroughly cooked foods can be considered safe, but only if it is eaten soon after cooking.
 Fruits and vegetable are eaten uncooked must be washed and peeled under sanitary condition.
 Milk should always be heated just to the boiling point and allowed to cool before drinking, unless it is known to be already pasteurized.
 For alcoholic drinks, Rakshi - local wine, we call fire, water is safety because it has been boiled.
 Local beer or call CHhang or Jaar, unless the water from which it is made is known to be pure, it is possible to get sick from.
 The Tomba (Tibetan beer) is pretty safe if the water is enough boiled.

 In case of an animal bite, treat by using the site immediately soup and water as well as adulate solution of salt and water.
 Wash and irrigate the wound for 30 minutes or more.
-In animal experiments inoculating of a wound with rabies virus has shown washing alone to be effective in preventing clinical rabies.
-Those who had a rabies vaccine before coming Nepal face less risk than others, but should get post exposure inoculation as well, although they do not need rabies immune globulin.
+In animal experiments, inoculating of a wound with rabies virus has shown washing alone to be effective in preventing clinical rabies.
+Those who had a rabies vaccine before coming to Nepal face less risk than others, but should get post exposure inoculation as well, although they do not need rabies immune globulin.
 Leeches, abundant during the monsoon in the forests an attracted to byproducts of respiration and drop onto you as you pass under them, pick up them off as soon as they latch on.
 When you feel much localized cool sensation anywhere on your skin, stop immediately and investigate.
-In Nepal Malaria transmission is limited to the lowland Tari area.
+In Nepal, Malaria transmission is limited to the lowland Tari area.
 There is no risk of Malaria in Kathmandu, Pokhara or any of the main trekking areas.
 The risk in the Terai is very low and travelers traversing the area for one or two days do not need malaria prophylaxis.
 There is no risk of malaria for visitors going to Chitwan National Park.